-Because the Christians at Philadelphia had kept Christ's "admonition to endure steadfastly," Christ had a special promise for this church (Rev 3:10).
+Because the Christians at Philadelphia had kept Christ's "admonition to endure steadfastly," Christ had a special promise for the church (Rev 3:10).
 He promised to keep them "from the hour of testing that is about to come on the whole world to test those who live on the earth."
 [Notice the word-play on "kept/keep" in this verse].
 The "hour of testing" refers to that future period of time in which the series of judgments by God described in chapters 6-19 are poured out (the seal, trumpet, and bowl judgments).
-The expression "those who live on the earth" is used repeatedly in the Book of Revelation for the unbelievers who refuse to repent, who side with the antichrist and take his mark, and who persecute those who belong to the Lamb of God (Rev 6:10; 8:13; 11:10; 13:8, 12, 14; 17:2, 8).
-The purpose of these divine judgments is not to punish the Christians of that time but rather to "test" and humble "those who live on the earth" (unbelievers), giving them an opportunity to repent before it is too late.
-During this time period, multitudes of Christians will be martyred for their faith in Christ (Rev 6:9-10; 7:9-17).
-The promise to keep them from this hour of testing is not to protect them physically from the persecution of the antichrist and those in league with him but rather to protect them spiritually.
+The expression "those who live on the earth" is used repeatedly in the book of Revelation for the unbelievers who refuse to repent, who side with the Antichrist and take his mark, and who persecute those who belong to the Lamb of God (Rev 6:10; 8:13; 11:10; 13:8, 12, 14; 17:2, 8).
+The purpose of these divine judgments is not to punish the Christians of that time but rather to "test" and humble "those who live on the earth," giving them an opportunity to repent before it is too late.
+During this time period, multitudes of Christian will be martyred for their faith in Christ (Rev 6:9-10; 7:9-17).
+The promise to keep them from this hour of testing is not to protect them physically from the persecution of the Antichrist and those in league with him but rather to protect them spiritually.
 No matter what happens to Christians of this time, Christ will "keep" them.
 That is, He will keep them safe from the spiritual harm of the coming tribulation period and any threats against their faith.
 Because of their faith in Christ, they are eternally secure.
 This verse, then, is about protection, not removal.
-Hence, it is not a proof that the rapture will take place before the Tribulation.
-[For a more detailed discussion, see Appendix 3 on Rev 3:10].
+Hence, it cannot be used to defend the idea of the rapture taking place before the Tribulation.
+[See the Appendix on Rev 3:10 for a more detailed discussion].